veikkonyfors/AOC2023/README.md

 Solutions for Advent of Code 2023 puzzles.

-Maintained with Android Studio.
-Even so, may contain solutions on other platforms, e.g. solutions with Unix Shell command line commands.
+Maintained mainly with Android Studio.
+May contain solutions on other platforms, e.g. solutions with Unix Shell command line commands.